 Sometimes this damage is visible to the naked eye, such as “knobby” knees or even deformed joints, but many times the joint damage and destruction is only visible with an x-ray.
 These symptoms typically worsen with age which is likely why it is commonly assumed to be an disease of the elderly.
 But arthritis is a general term and is not a single disease.

 There are over 100 types of arthritis, including fibromyalgia, gout, lupus, psoriatic arthritis, Sjögren's syndrome and more, but there are two main types, osteoarthritis, which is the most common form, and rheumatoid arthritis.

 Osteoarthritis is the most common type of arthritis and is often referred to as the “wear and tear” arthritis.
-As we age we lose collagen in the tendons, ligaments and cushioning cartilage between the bones.
+As we age, our joints begin to break down as we lose collagen in the tendons, ligaments and cushioning cartilage between the bones.
 When this protective cushion, wears down, joints become stiff, hard to move and painful.

 Although osteoarthritis can occur at any age, it most commonly affects people aged 50 plus, and also affects more women than men.
 Osteoarthritis can occur in any joint but is most often seen in the hands, knees, lower back, hips and neck.
 Some people, in spite of their advanced ages, never develop osteoarthritis, so researchers have now come to see osteoarthritis as much more than “wear and tear” but an actual joint disease.

 Risk factors for developing arthritis include: increasing age, joint injury, overuse, being overweight, weak muscles surrounding the joint, having a close family members who have the disease, and female sex.